 ERP therapy is an active form of treatment and requires intentional buy-in from the member through participation in exposures, a willingness to feel discomfort and honesty with their therapist about their obsessions and compulsions (even if they believe they are shameful or taboo).
 ERP therapy has been proven to effectively treat people with OCD.
 About 80% of people with OCD experience positive results, and the majority of people experience results within 12 to 25 sessions.

 At NOCD, all therapists specialize in OCD and receive ERP-specific training.
 They deeply understand all themes of OCD and how they can switch from time to time.
-If you have questions or think that you may need ERP therapy for your OCD, speak to someone on our care team on a free 15-minute call.
+If you have questions or think that you may need ERP therapy for your OCD, I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment.